My Year of Personal Bests

 Last November, I turned 60 years old.
-So, my big question for 2019 is, “What
+So, my big question for 2019 is, “What does my personal best look like for this new decade of life?”

 Let’s take running for example.
 The last time I set a personal record (PR) for any running distance was several years ago.
 Let’s be honest.
 I’m just not going to beat my time in the marathon that I ran in 2003.